downsj2/puppet-pingdom/README.md

   - update works
   - properties work partially
       - scalar properties work
-      - structured tags properties works
+      - structured tags property works
       - other structured properties TBD
-- Team API TBD
+- Team API _TBD_.
+Currently blocked on #2
-- User API TBD
+- User API _TBD_.
+Currently blocked on #2

 ### Known issues
 - `puppet resource pingdom_check` command will likely never work, as it's not possible to collect authenticated resources inside of `self.instances`, since it's a class method and doesn't have access to instantiation-time parameters such as credentials.